Current members

 Lab alumni

-Michael Crowe (class of 2021) majored in biology and has a strong background in genetics, biological diversity, and evolution.
-Michael’s project involved cloning other plants’ genes into Arabidopsis to investigate their function.
-In the lab (and beyond), Michael has also been known as a master photographer, skilled skateboarder, and entomologist extraordinaire.
+Michael Crowe (class of 2021) majored in biology and brought a strong background in genetics, biological diversity, and evolution.
+In the lab (and beyond), Michael has been known as a master photographer, skilled skateboarder, and entomologist extraordinaire.

 Emilie D. (class of 2021) majored in biology and was on a mission to save sea turtles from a pathogenic fungus.
-Emilie is an adventurer who has traveled extensively to collect the fungus, protect sea turtle hatching sites, and learn biology firsthand in Costa Rica.
+Emilie traveled extensively to collect the fungus, protect sea turtle hatching sites, and learn biology firsthand in Costa Rica.
 Outside of the lab, Emilie stayed busy working with Berry sports teams, rock climbing, and caring for her tortoise Bruce.
+She has now completed her Master’s in Conservation Medicine at Tufts University and completed all kinds of adventurous work with sea turtles.